ECOSYSTEMS LAB

 Ripley Dossett (they/them)

-Undergraduate student, B.S.
-Environmental and Sustainability Studies - Conservation and Land Management, Minor in Urban Ecology, University of Utah, Undergraduate Research Assistant
+B.S.
+Environmental and Sustainability Studies - Conservation and Land Management, Minor in Urban Ecology, University of Utah, Research Assistant

 Interests: sustainable city planning and development, human-wildlife interactions, environmental justice, public transit, community engagement but also bouldering, birding, cosplay, and video games!